Predicting Sentence-Level Factuality of News and Bias of Media Outlets: Related Work

 \subsection{Factuality of News Reporting}

-Predicting the factuality of news reporting is definitely an under-explored research topic. it consists of a task for predicting whether a news report on news media is factual or not. \citeauthor{baly-etal-2018-predicting} (\citeyear{baly-etal-2018-predicting}) provides a study on article-level factuality of news reporting, in which a model by analyzing textual content (syntactic and semantic) of news reporting given a news media source was proposed with features based on sentiment, morality, part-of-speech, etc. The best model obtained 58.02\% at F1-Score. \citeauthor{bozhanova-etal-2021-predicting} (\citeyear{bozhanova-etal-2021-predicting}) studied the factuality of reporting of news media outlets by studying the user attention cycles in their YouTube channels.
+Predicting the factuality of news reporting is definitely an under-explored research topic.
+This task consists of predicting whether a news report on news media is factual or not. \citeauthor{baly-etal-2018-predicting} (\citeyear{baly-etal-2018-predicting}) studied article-level factuality of news reporting.
+They proposed a baseline by analyzing textual content (syntactic and semantic) of news reporting given a news media source with features based on sentiment, morality, part-of-speech, etc. The best model obtained 58.02\% at F1-Score. \citeauthor{bozhanova-etal-2021-predicting} (\citeyear{bozhanova-etal-2021-predicting}) studied the factuality of reporting of news media outlets by studying the user attention cycles in their YouTube channels.